lee-to/moonshine-doc/en/advanced/commands.md

 <a name="policy"></a>
 ## Policy

-Command creates a `Policy` tied to the admin panel user:
+Command to create a `Policy` class tied to the admin panel user:

 ```shell
 php artisan moonshine:policy